 She held “art envoys” at her Bisbee studio to teach local youth the basics of painting, then hit the streets, creating art to brighten up the community.
 Eventually she decided to extend the project 10 miles down the road to the tiny border towns of Naco, Arizona and Naco, Sonora.

 She couldn’t tear down the wall, she figured, but at least she could give it some color and make it more joyful for the people living in its shadow.“I seem to do things that are activism of a sort,” she says.
 “I like art of the people.
 I like getting out there and inspiring other people to pick up a paintbrush too.”

 She dubbed the project Border Bedazzlers and made T-shirts with the name inset on a bejeweled Arizona flag.
 But the idea laid dormant for the next couple of years.

 Meanwhile, fellow Bisbee resident Carolyn Torontos was invited to work with a group of youth from Naco, Sonora who were collaborating with U.S. students to paint a mural on the border fence.
-It had the Mexican and American flags side by side with doves lifting the corners, as if opening the wall to a view of the other side.
+It was an image of the Mexican and American flags side-by-side with doves lifting the corners, as if opening the wall to a view of the other side.

 “It’s a great image,” Torontos says, and it caught Baer’s attention.

 “It was actually her idea, and then I happened to be doing it,” Torontos laughs.
 “So we joined forces.”

 They started with the leftover paint from the mural.
 Working with neighborhood kids, little by little they covered more than a mile of the fence with colorful artwork.